crafting-dev/sandbox-action/README.md

 - replace `VERSION` with the latest or desired version, such as v0.3.2.
 - env `GITHUB_TOKEN` must be provided, as the action depends on it to append a comment.

-3. create a PR and a preview URL would be appended to your PR:
+3. Create a PR and a preview URL would be appended to your PR:

 ![image](https://user-images.githubusercontent.com/501218/223888109-d9ac3567-4d33-44a5-98d9-d4599cb24ac3.png)